 - Photograph personal property.
 Use your camera or camera phone to snap some pictures of your property and belongings.
 Additionally, you will want to gather receipts for significant items, if available, and write down important information like the model, serial number, when you bought the item, how much you paid, etc. Aim to be as organized as possible, and ask questions if you aren’t sure how to inventory some property.

 - Have copies of your insurance policies readily available.
 If you don’t have a copy, request that your insurance company send it to you.
 You will also want to have contact information for the insurance company programmed into your phone and written down somewhere safe and easily accessible.

 - Keep important documents somewhere other than your home.
 It seems obvious, but many people put it off until it’s too late.
 Make it a point to keep a copy of your identification, insurance policies, important phone numbers, inventory of belongings, and other critical records in a safe place outside your home.

-For more valuable information about policyholder claims and condominium insurance, connect with the experienced legal team at Voss Law Firm on Facebook, Twitter, or Google Plus, or contact us directly for immediate assistance with a claim.
+For more valuable information about policyholder claims and condominium insurance, connect with the experienced legal team at Voss Law Firm on Facebook or Twitter, or contact us directly for immediate assistance with a claim.